ashiknizamdeen/Ecommerce-web-app/README.md

 ## About the Project

-Retail Ridge is a modern, responsive, and user-friendly e-commerce website designed for fashion and lifestyle products.
+The Retail Ridge is a modern, responsive, and user-friendly e-commerce website designed for fashion and lifestyle products.
 It features a clean design, product filtering, and an interactive shopping cart experience.
 Built entirely with HTML, CSS, and JavaScript, this project demonstrates fundamental front-end development skills without relying on external frameworks or libraries.

 The primary goal of this project is to showcase a functional e-commerce front-end, allowing users to browse products, add them to a cart, and simulate a checkout process.